Luis Urías Player Props: Brewers vs. Guardians

 Guardians Pitching Rankings

-- The Guardians have a 3.89 team ERA that ranks ninth across all league pitching staffs.
+- The Guardians have the eighth-ranked team ERA among all league pitching staffs (3.85).

 © 2023 Data Skrive.
 All rights reserved.